 Once you have heard the gospel, you believe Jesus is the son of God, you have repented of your wrong doing and have confessed, then you show your obedience first through the act of baptism.

 Baptism is a complete burial in water.
 It is not walking underneath a waving flag or being sprinkled on the head with water.

 When Jesus Christ died he was buried and he rose on the third day from the grave to assume his position at the right hand of God where he rules his kingdom.
-When we are baptised we are putting to death the old person who we were, burying the past and being washed clean by the waters of baptism.
-When we are raised from the waters we come out a new creature, and we are added to God’s kingdom which is the church and assume the position of his children.
+With the act of baptism we are putting to death the old person who we were, burying the past and being washed clean by the waters of baptism.
+Upon being raised from the waters we come out a new creature, and we are added to God’s kingdom which is the church and assume the position of his children.
 No longer will our past sins be recalled.
 They are wiped away.